marilius12/taxes/pages/basics-of-taxation.md

   - **Sin tax**: paid on products deemed harmful (ex: tobacco, alcohol, fast food, soft drinks, etc.)
 - **Energy tax**: paid by consumers and/or producers of fuels, oil, gas, etc.
   - **Carbon tax**: paid by producers of carbon-based fuels (coal, oil, gas)
-- **Estate/death tax**: paid on the transfer of assets (investments, property, etc.) of a deceased person based on their FMV (either by will or intestacy)
+- **Estate/death tax**: paid on the transfer of assets (investments, property, etc.) of a deceased person (either by will or intestacy)
   - **Inheritance tax**: paid by beneficiaries (recipients, heirs) of the estate of a deceased person
 - **Transfer tax**: paid on transfer of title to property from one person to another
   - **Gift tax**: paid on money or property that one person gives to another